Skip to main content

 3. It is not a free lunch in every case.
 Brand defence has a real role when competitors are bidding against your name, when your organic presence is weak, or when the paid placement controls the message (a specific offer or launch).
 The card flags the overlap; the human decides whether the incremental reach is worth the premium.

-4. Cross-channel context matters.
+4. Cross-platform context matters.
 This is fundamentally a join between LinkedIn paid and Google organic.
 If your organic position is strong on Google but the brand-defence campaign lives on LinkedIn, the cannibalisation is across channels: you are paying LinkedIn for demand that Google organic would have served.
 The honest test is incremental conversions, not raw click volume.

 Quick triage when this card fires: